tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 by the server, and it SHOULD retry the handshake with a new transport connection and ECH disabled.

+Clients SHOULD NOT accept "retry_config" in response to a connection initiated in response to a "retry_config".
-Clients SHOULD implement a limit on retries caused by receipt of "retry_configs" or servers which do not acknowledge the "encrypted_client_hello" extension.
-If the client does not retry in either scenario, it MUST report an error to the calling application.
+If a client does not retry, it MUST report an error to the calling application.

 ### Authenticating for the Public Name {#auth-public-name}